GiddyCode/gemini_ai_chat/README.md

 ### Safety settings

-To make sure responses are targeted and filtered for particular age group, tartget population or product usecase, The Safety settings can be adjusted.
+To ensure responses are targeted and filtered for particular age groups, target populations or product use cases, The Safety settings can be adjusted.

 **Safety Categories**